hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 	- show dbs    // to confirm db has been dropped
 	- quit()
 	- mongorestore --gzip --archive=hsc_05-22-2021_b54107973.archive
-- Update the "config.json" file with the "startHiveBlock" that matches the dump you just restored
+- Update the "config.json" file with the "startHiveBlock" that matches the dump you just restored (number after ```b``` e.g. 54107973)
 - Start the node

 ## 5c.
 Restore from hive genesis block.